Incorporate the red, white, and blue into your menu thanks to this list of Patriotic Recipes. There are patriotic party tips too.

 This Patriotic Pound Cake is really fun to make.
 You start by making a blue edible glitter (which is a lot easier to make than it sounds) and then using it to decorate strawberries to be red, white, and blue.
 Plop those on some homemade or store-bought pound cake for this delicious treat.

 Unlike the chocolate stars above, you can’t completely make this ahead of time.
 You can make the berries ahead of time, but you don’t actually want to assemble the pound cake until you’re ready to serve.
-The edible glitter will bleed into the whipped cream and you’ll end up losing some of the effect if you plate these too early.
+If you plate these too early, the heat from these warm summer days will make the edible glitter bleed into the whipped cream and it’ll look like a mess.

 Patriotic Party Tips

-If you’re throwing a patriotic party, like a 4th of July or Memorial Day BBQ, I have a few tips to help you out.
+If you’re throwing a patriotic party, like a 4th of July or Memorial Day BBQ, I have a few tips to help you get into the patriotic spirit.

 - Decorate with red, white and blue.
 A patriotic tablecloth should be easy to find this time of year.
 If you pick a nice one, you can keep it for the future (or just keep a disposable one because that’s what we do).